lukeed/kleur/readme.md

 ```
 > <sup><em>As I work more with Rust, the newer syntax feels so much better & more natural!</em></sup>

-If you prefer the old syntax, you may migrate to `ansi-colors`.
-Versions below `kleur@3.0` have been deprecated.
+If you prefer the old syntax, you may migrate to `ansi-colors` or newer `chalk` releases.<br>Versions below `kleur@3.0` have been officially deprecated.

 ## License